jekyllt/jasper/_posts/2014-08-12-the-businessman-and-fisherman.md

 “Millions señor?
 Then what?"

 “Then you would retire and move to a small coastal fishing village, where you would sleep late, fish a little, play with your kids, take a siesta with your wife, and stroll in to the village in the evenings where you could sip wine and play your guitar with your amigos.”

+Adapted from the "Anekdote zur Senkung der Arbeitsmoral" by **Heinrich Böll**

+An influential German write and Nobel Prize for Literature in 1972.